d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 as the location $2$ units to the right and $3$ units up from the origin, we can also think of it as the direction itself to take $2$ steps to the right and $3$ steps up.
-In this way, we consider all the vectors below the same.
+In this way, we consider all the vectors in figure :numref:`fig_arrow` the same.

 ![Any vector can be visualized as an arrow in the plane.
 In this case, every vector drawn is a representation of the vector $(2,3)$.](../img/ParVec.svg)
+:label:`fig_arrow`

 One of the benefits of this shift is that we can make visual sense of the act of vector addition.
-In particular, we follow the directions given by one vector, and then follow the directions given by the other.
+In particular, we follow the directions given by one vector, and then follow the directions given by the other, as is seen in :numref:`fig_add-vec`.

-![We can visualize vector addition by first following one vector, and then another.](../img/VecAdd.svg)
+![We can visualize vector addition by first following one vector, and then another.](../img/VecAdd.svg) :label:`fig_add-vec`

 Vector subtraction has a similar interpretation.
 By considering the identity that $\mathbf{u} = \mathbf{v} + (\mathbf{u}-\mathbf{v})$,